GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation: Experiments

 \subsection{Ablation Study}

-Here, we design two experiments to evaluate our proposed model.
-Firstly, a Monte Carlo test on graph size, i.e., the number of nodes.
-Secondly, analyzing model performance on individual or pairs of magnifications.
+Here, we design five experiments to evaluate our proposed model.
+Firstly, a Monte Carlo test on graph size, i.e., the number of nodes to investigate the impact of the number of nodes on the model's performance (Section Monte Carlo Test \ref{monte-carlo-test}).
+Secondly, analyzing model performance on individual or pairs of magnifications to study the effectiveness of multi-magnification representation (Section Magnification Test \ref{mul-mag}).
+Thirdly, we investigate the effect of different graph convolution types (Section Graph Convolutions \ref{ab:gcn}).
+In the fourth experiment, we study how different models perform when all the patches from a WSI are used (Section Patch Number \ref{patch_num}).
+Lastly, we empirically show that the graph depth of $d= 3$ is the appropriate choice for our design (Section Graph Depth \ref{sec:GD}).